 - Close alumni relationships to ensure practicum and pre-practicum placements

-Students' final capstone experience in the school counseling program is completing a 500-hour approved practicum in a public school under the supervision of a professional school counselor.
-Students are eligible to apply for practicum upon completion of 36 credits in the program.
+Students' final capstone experience in the school counseling program is completing a 500-hour, year-long practicum in a public school under the supervision of a professional school counselor.
+Students undertake their practicum experience during the final year of the program.

 Licensure Only Program in School Counseling